Bira/octopus-carnival/_posts/2022-03-08-warforged.md

 ## Sample Encounters and Final Impressions

 Warforged are people.
 You can find them fighting for any cause people tend to fight for.
 Good, evil, or just plain selfish.
+They're relatively recent creations in Eberron, but other settings might have then as ancient survivors/relics of a fallen empire.
+Titans work well as McGuffins in that role, since they'll obey anyone who displays the mark of their creator.

 We have two sample encounters: